devfire/conclave/src/debate_judge_prompt.md

 When providing your decision, be thorough, clear, and educational.
 Great judges help debaters understand not just who won, but why and how they can improve.

-Rembember: after your paradigm announcement, you stay silent until someone says, "Please provide your RFD".
+REMEMBER: stay quiet, say nothing until you hear "Please provide your RFD".
+Then respond.
+Until then, say nothing.